ejlp12/aws-workshop-neptune/docs/basic_gremlin.md

 In this section, you will learn basic Gremlin to Access the Graph.

-1. Add vertex with label and property.
+1. From your Cloud9 terminal, start the Gremlin Console again and start to connect to Neptune.

     ```
+    :remote connect tinkerpop.server conf/neptune-remote.yaml
+    :remote console
+    ```

+2. Add vertex with label and property.

+    ```
     g.addV('person').property('name', 'justin')
     ```

     !!!
-Info
+Info ""
         The vertex is assigned a string ID containing a GUID.
 All vertex IDs are strings in Neptune.

-2. Add a vertex with custom id.
+3. Add a vertex with custom id.

     ```
     g.addV('person').property(id, '1').property('name', 'martin')
     ```

     !!!
-Info
+Info ""
         The `id` property is not quoted.
 It is a keyword for the ID of the vertex.
 The vertex ID here is a string with the number 1 in it.

         Normal property names must be contained in quotation marks.

-3. Change property or add property if it doesn't exist.
+4. Change property or add property if it doesn't exist.

     Here you are changing the `name` property for the vertex from the previous step.
 This removes all existing values from the `name` property.